-Attitudes Towards Disabled People in the UK
+Attitudes Towards Disabled People in the UK: How Far Have We Come?

 In May 2014, the disability charity Scope highlighted the gap between people's general attitudes to disability and the reality of the lives they lead.
 One factor it recognised was that many people persist in applying outdated and paternalistic attitudes towards people with disabilities, despite the opinion that prejudice towards the disabled has reduced.